-Design the pool so it’s an extension of the architecture of your home.
+- Design the pool so it’s an extension of the architecture of your home.
 If your home is a modern recti-linear house, build your pool the same, with right angle corners and straight lines.
 Ditto for period homes – make use of sweeping radius corners and Roman ended pool shapes which give a classical look.

 - Integrate the pool into the backyard.
 If you have a slope to the property, build the pool to take advantage of this.
-You could use an acrylic viewing window for a backyard and pool raised relative to the house, so you can look into the pool from the living area; similarly if your block slopes away from the front to the back fit a horizon or negative edge.
+You could use an acrylic viewing window for a backyard and pool raised relative to the house, so you can look into the pool from the living area.
+Similarly if your block slopes away from the front to the back fit a horizon or negative edge.
 A retaining wall along a property boundary can be incorporated into the pool design through building a raised planters along pool edge.
-If you’re tight for space and need to build the pool close to the building boundary, build the house on the pool shell and fit floor to ceiling fixed windows – the effect can be a show stopper (see pics below)
+If you’re tight for space and need to build the pool close to the building boundary, build the house on the pool shell and fit floor to ceiling fixed windows – the effect can be a show stopper (see example below).

 Material Selection and Pool Aesthetics